albertlauncher/documentation/src/gettingstarted/install/macos.md

 `brew update` and `brew upgrade` will keep the app up to date.

-Note that the packaged app is *not signed*.
+Note that the packaged app is _not signed_.
 Read the caveats section of `brew install`.
 For convenience the cask creates an ad-hoc signature and disables Gatekeeper for the app.
 See the postflight section of the cask.

-The provided bundle is not self contained and uses dependencies provided by homebrew.
+The provided bundle is _not self-contained_ and uses dependencies provided by homebrew.
 This allows using shared memory and reduces the actual private memory consumption to a negliable amount.